 The primary measures used to monitor the risk exposure of the investments made from the Common Fund are credit quality, issuer concentration ratio and the liquidity test.
-Value at risk, previously used as a primary measure, has been augmented by additional measures being credit quality and issuer concentration ratio.
-These are considered more relevant measures to better reflect the risk associated with the investments and the day-to-day controls in place in managing the Common Fund.
-These are a subset of, and in alignment with, controls in the Common Fund's Statement of Investment Policy and Objectives, which sets out the fund's governance, strategy, investment approach, constraints, and risk management policies.
+The risk exposure of the investments made from the Common Fund is also assessed using the value at risk method.
+Taken together, these measures are a subset of, and in alignment with, controls in the Common Fund's Statement of Investment Policy and Objectives, which sets out the governance, strategy, investment approach, constraints and risk management policies.